Budu Zivzivadze: Club career

 Budu signed with Danish Superliga club Esbjerg fB in January 2017, but did not play much until he was loaned out to Dinamo Tbilisi for the 2018 season.
 He did very well, scoring 28 goals in all competitions.
+Zivzivadze shared a topscorer's award with Giorgi Gabedava.
+Also, he was included in symbolic team of the season.
 After returning to Esbjerg, the club announced on 29 January 2019, that he had left the club, this time permanently, after his contract was terminated by mutual consent.

 Two days later, it was announced, that he had re-joined Torpedo Kutaisi.
+Zivzivadze was named by Erovnuli Liga as the best player of part 2 of the four-phase championship after netting eight goals in nine games.
+Due to Torpedo's financial troubles, his second tenure with this team lasted six months.

-Six months later, he signed for Nemzeti Bajnokság I side Mezőkövesd.
+In July 2019, he signed for Nemzeti Bajnokság I side Mezőkövesd.

 On 11 February 2022, Zivzivadze was loaned by Fehérvár to Újpest until the end of the season.

 On 31 January 2023, the last day of the 2022–23 winter transfer window, Zivzivadze signed with 2.
 Bundesliga club Karlsruher SC until 2025.
 His contract with Fehérvár had been due to run out in the summer.

+During his second season at Karlsruher, Zivzivadze netted twelve goals in 30 league matches and became the team's second topscorer after Igor Matanović.
+The player improved his own record in 2024–25 with the same number of goals scored in 17 games, which made him the league topscorer at half season.

+On 3 January 2025, Zivzivadze moved to Bundesliga club Heidenheim on a four-year deal.
+He opened his goal-scoring account in a 1–1 draw at Hoffenheim on 9 March.

 International career

 Zivzivadze made his debut for the Georgia national team in a friendly match against Uzbekistan on 23 January 2017.
 He scored his first goal for the senior national team on 25 March 2022, the only goal in a 1–0 friendly win against Bosnia and Herzegovina.

+On 21 March 2024, Zivzivadze bagged a vital brace in a 2–0 win over Luxemburg in UEFA Euro 2024 qualifying play-offs, which eventually helped the team to reach European Championship for the first time in their history.
+He received a call-up for Euro 2024 and took part in two matches.

+Personal life

+Zivzivadze is married to Nini Kvernadze.
+Their daughter was born during the COVID-19 period.
+For this reason, Budu was unable to see her until she turned six months old.